Sorry. There's a chance this might get a tad solemn and obituarish. My Mac, my wonderful iMac, is no more. She is an

 I'm very busy though, so that dazzling future may be some way off.
 I had to get myself a more permanent solution; I had to get me a new Mac.
 This isn't just something you jump into straight away, good grief no. There's an art to this sort of thing.
 It was time to play the exhilarating/infuriating game of Apple Chicken.
 I don't care how alluring those latest Macs are.
 I don't want the latest one, I want the new one.
 And if the universe has taught me anything, it's that the new one will be announced precisely one day after I've bought the old one.
 And so it's important to display a little willpower.
 Don't chicken out.
 Wait.

 Historically, this is a game I'm particularly bad at.
 There's somebody at Cupertino whose sole purpose in life is to monitor my shopping activity and press the big "LAUNCH NEW MODEL" button the second after I click the buy button.
 My honeymoon period with the iPhone/iPod/Sock/etc. in question is always cut short by a sale of the century and replaced with bitter resentment and hours of longingly stroking the Apple Store website.

 Not this time though.
 I held my nerve for just a couple of weeks, and then just like that – BAM – a new iMac appeared in the universe.
 I'm not sure why the universe felt sorry for me this time around, but I'm not going to question it.
 The universe is bigger than me, and I don't want to cause any trouble.
 So now I have 27 statuesque inches of fresh aluminium on their way, and it's time to pack the old one up and bid her farewell.
 She's a good girl, and she's served me well.
-I will mourn her passing for a while, I will weep, I will—
+I will mourn her passing for a while, I will weep, I will remember, I will—